 The Frame Signature field is not present if the Frame Signature Type subfield indicates HLSA.
-Otherwise, the field carries a signature of the EBCS UL frame (see 12.14.2.5 (Signature of the EBCS UL frame)).
-The length of the Frame Signature field is determined by the value of the Frame Signature subfield as defined in Table 9-397a (Encoding of Frame Signature Type subfield).
+Otherwise, the Frame Signature field carries a signature of the EBCS UL frame (generated as described in 12.14.2.5 (Signature of the EBCS UL frame)).
+The length of the Frame Signature field is determined as defined in Table 9-397a (Encoding of Frame Signature Type subfield).
 In case of ECDSA, the Signature field contains the value r and s encoded in DER-encoded ASN.1 structure (a SEQUENCE of two INTEGERS, for r and s, in that order) that includes the length.

 4.3.31 Enhanced broadcast services